Shehan1102/VirtualGroupCreator/README.md

 7. The program will generate random student groups and display the assignments on the screen.
 8. You can save the group assignments to a file (e.g., `group_assignments.txt`) in the current folder for future reference.

+## Example Text File

+To make it easy to try out the Virtual Group Creator project, I've included an example text file (`example.txt`) that contains 25 student Numbers.
+This file can be found in the root directory.

 ## Requirements

 - C compiler